 Leaf Light Task Lamp

 This is a Task lamp.
 It was designed by Yves Béhar and manufactured by Herman Miller, Inc. and firm: fuseproject.
-We acquired it in 2006.
+It is dated 2006 and we acquired it in 2006.
 Its medium is aluminum, plastic, rubber, led.
 It is a part of the Product Design and Decorative Arts department.

 Yves Béhar, a Swiss-Turkish designer, was the 2004 National Design Award winner in the category of Product Design.
 Based in San Francisco, Béhar and his firm, fuseproject, have rapidly become recognized for blending design and brand development and for designing objects based on a conceptual narrative inspired by the user’s experience.
 Béhar’s body of work spans products from footwear, such the Footprints line for Birkenstock (2003), to high tech gear like the award-winning Aliph Jawbone noise-reduction cell phone headset (2004).